Mobilizing Men to Create a Society Free from Prostitution and Sexual Exploitation

 COMMERCIAL SEXUAL EXPLOITATION ACTIVIST

-Andrea Heinz is an Independent Activist and peer-reviewed scholar on commercial sexual exploitation.
-Drawing from her seven years spent in the commercial sex industry from 2006-2013, she has become a prominent voice in the abolition movement, advocating for actionable change toward market-constriction efforts and End Demand legislation worldwide.
+Andrea Heinz is an independent activist and peer-reviewed scholar on commercial sexual exploitation.
+Drawing on seven years spent in the commercial sex industry between 2006 and 2013, she has emerged as a prominent voice in the global abolition movement, advocating for market-constriction efforts and End Demand policies worldwide.

-Andrea is the program coordinator and facilitator of the Edmonton STOP (Sex Trade Offender Program, also known as “John school”) and with 12 years of involvement in the program, has educated hundreds of men arrested for attempting to pay for sex acts.
-She appeared as a Parliamentary Witness to the 2022 review of the Canadian Government’s prostitution laws, and continues to work with several individuals and organizations on strengthening Canada’s Protection of Communities and Exploited Persons Act.
+She currently serves as the program coordinator and facilitator of the Edmonton STOP (Sex Trade Offender Program, commonly known as “John School”).
+With 13 years of involvement in the program, Andrea has educated hundreds of men arrested for attempting to purchase sex acts.
+She also appeared as a Parliamentary Witness during the 2022 review of Canada’s prostitution laws (PCEPA) and collaborates with numerous individuals and organizations working in policy, prevention, and survivor-informed responses to commercial sexual exploitation.

-In 2024, she and fellow-advocate Kathy King published the book, When Men Buy Sex: Who Really Pays? which filled a crucial gap in Canadian literature around commercial sexual exploitation.
-Andrea’s tireless efforts have been acknowledged through several awards, including the Woman of Courage Award from the Centre to End All Sexual Exploitation (2020), the inaugural Dr. Zohra Husaini Memorial Award for exceptional dedication to advancing women’s human rights from the Indo-Canadian Women’s Association (2024), and the Human Rights Champion Award from the John Humphrey Centre for Peace & Human Rights (2024).
+Her work has been recognized through multiple awards, including the Woman of Courage Award from the Centre to End All Sexual Exploitation (2020), the inaugural Dr. Zohra Husaini Memorial Award for exceptional dedication to advancing women’s human rights from the Indo-Canadian Women’s Association (2024), and the Human Rights Champion Award from the John Humphrey Centre for Peace & Human Rights (2024).